Chapter 9. SQL-Invoked Routines

 Java Aggregate Functions

-A Java aggregate function is defined similarly to PSM functions, apart from the routine body, which is defined as EXTERNAL NAME ...
+A Java aggregate function is defined in a similar way to PSM functions, apart from the routine body, which is defined as EXTERNAL NAME ...
 The Java function signature must follow the rules for both nullable and INOUT parameters, therefore:

 No argument is defined as a primitive or primitive array type.
 This allows nulls to be passed to the function.
 The second and third arguments must be defined as arrays of the JDBC non-primitive types listed in the table in the previous section.